zy0n/zyb0t-releases/ez-MM-SPOT_README.md

 - Value Type: Number
 - Example Value: `"EUCA_RSI": 60`
   - This will only allow selling to happen when RSI is above 60
+  - STATIC_DELAYS are not taken into account when EUCA_RSI allows trading.

 # "EUCA_SPREAD"
 ### EUCA_SPREAD * current ATR value = spread between buying.
 - Value Type: `Number`
 - Example Value: `"EUCA_SPREAD": 2`
   - This will keep a spread of pair.atr * EUCA_SPREAD between your last order and your next.
+  - STATIC_DELAYS are taken into account when the bot is making trades based on EUCA_SPREAD.

 # "EUCA_EXPIRES"
 ### **REQUIRED if using EUCAMODE** This givea an expiration timer to EUCAMODE, it allows buying to resume 'below your last sell rate' after EUCA_EXPIRES hours.